 Endocannabinoid System (ECS) is a biochemical communication system in the human body involved in a variety of essential physiological and cognitive processes.
 It plays a crucial role in regulating our physiology, metabolism, and mood.

-An Extract, sometimes referred to as a concentrate, is the end product that results from extracting beneficial constituents from the hemp plant.
+Extract is the end product that results from extracting beneficial constituents from the hemp plant.